Back to the Basic Spiritual Foundations The American Church Needs

 •• The Church in the 21st century will never fulfill Christ’s Great Commission without the enablement that He gave His Church in the first century.
 That is, the mighty baptism with the Holy Spirit.
 Man’s best efforts and his highest wisdom will never replace the power of Pentecost.
 Otherwise, we will fall prey to the error of the early Galatian church — “Are you so foolish?
 After beginning with the Spirit, are you now trying to attain your goal by human effort?”
 (Galatians 3:3)

-•• The baptism with the Holy Spirit was so important to the early Church that Jesus forbade them to go forth in further ministry until they received it.
+•• The baptism with the Holy Spirit was of such basic, central, foundational importance to the early Church — and to the Church in all centuries — that Jesus forbade them to go forth in further ministry until they had received it.

 Luke 24:49 “I am going to send you what my Father has promised; but stay in the city until you have been clothed with power from on high.”